-This report provides an overview of waiver performance for state fiscal year (SFY) 2022.
-The data presented represents the average across all three waivers per PM, as CMS permits states to report data in aggregate when HCB waivers support the same population.
-SFY 2022 QRT reporting corresponded to triennial evidentiary reporting in preparation for the waiver renewal in 2023; therefore, recommendations from CMS as a part of that review are incorporated into this report.
-Although the public health emergency has ended, some state operations continue to be delayed in SFY 2022 due to COVID-related factors, resulting in late data reporting or low samples collected for many PMs.
-Onsite visits have resumed, though staff shortages have caused delays in QMR reviews and fewer reviews being conducted.
-Accordingly, a few scheduled QRT meetings were delayed due to the availability of QMR PM data and key staff transitions.
+This report provides an overview of waiver performance for state fiscal year (SFY) 2023.
+The data presented represents the average across all three waivers per PM, as CMS permits states to report data in aggregate when HCBS waivers support the same population.
+Some state operations continue to be delayed in SFY 2023 due to COVID-related factors, resulting in late data reporting or low samples collected for many PMs.
+The collection, collation, and presentation of QRT data transitioned to VA DMAS during this reporting period.
+Issues related to pandemic-era concerns and the transition of the process between the state agencies lead to delays in the scheduled meetings and the completion of the end of year reporting.